SpectralCascade/Ossium/README.md

 If building from scratch, you will need to build Box2D as a static lib and have that output in `Engine/Box2D/bin/Release` as `libBox2D.a`.
 Once built it must be linked correctly (if you're on Linux, the .cbp file for Ossium should be setup to link against Box2D already - make sure you select the correct build target (likely named `ossium (Linux)` in the Code::Blocks drop down)).

+# Roadmap
+I have a rough [todo list](https://github.com/SpectralCascade/Ossium/wiki/Todo) that details what I'm working on currently.

 # Additional notes
 I'm developing this project using Code::Blocks 17.12 on Windows 10 64-bit currently (and sometimes on (arm) Linux 64-bit) with the GNU GCC/G++ compiler.
 The engine should work fine on Linux (tested) and Mac (untested as of yet), and it should be possible to make mobile builds for Android or iOS (both untested as of yet).